-Watch the video for more information about the science behind SMRT Sequencing.
-From the difference between circular consensus sequencing (CCS) to generate HiFi reads and continuous long read (CLR) sequencing mode, to and how it makes a difference for applications such as whole genome sequencing for de novo assembly, variant detection, and RNA sequencing.
+Watch the video for more information about the science behind SMRT sequencing.
+From the difference between circular consensus sequencing (CCS) to generate HiFi reads and continuous long read (CLR) sequencing mode, to how it makes a difference for applications such as whole genome sequencing for de novo assembly, variant detection, and RNA sequencing.

 Explore other posts in the Sequencing 101 series:

 Why are long reads important for studying viral genomes?